Console

 - A unique endpoint URL (e.g.,

-your-project.mezusphere.app) - Independent route configuration
+your-project.mezusphere.io) - Independent route configuration

 - Independent authentication settings